goz1985/RST-ARM-GLM_-Research/README.md

 After deducing of the decision rules, a data frame containing the rules will be formulated and then Logit model for classification will be applied on to this rule data-frame.
 The rule data-frame will contain binary values representing the decision rules choosen in step two above.

 The decision rule data frame will be used on the logit model to model the decision variables based on the dataset used.
+The model will be evaluated against a normal logistic regression model not employing the RAGL framework.

+THE RAGL ALGORITHM